BOARD OF DIRECTORS

 Tim Kuehl, Secretary

-GREGORY DOUMA, Artistic Director & Bel Canto Director, has directed choirs at the middle school, high school, college and adult levels for 15 years.
+Gregory Douma has directed choirs at the middle school, high school, college and adult levels for 15 years.
 He received his training at Luther College (Bachelor of Arts) and the University of Iowa (Master of Arts).
 Greg is active as an adjudicator, clinician and soloist throughout the state.
 Choirs under his direction have performed at Minnesota Music Educators Association clinics (2006 and 2009), the Luther College Dorian Choral Invitational (2006), the ACDA of MN Fall Conference (2010), the North-Central ACDA Conference (2010 and 2014) and have collaborated with Chanticleer, the Minnesota Chorale and Vocalessence.
 In 2005, he was recognized as Outstanding Young Choral Director of the Year by the Minnesota chapter of the American Choral Directors Association.
 For several years, Greg has sung in the Oregon Bach Festival Chorus and was on the teaching staff for the Festival's Youth Choral Academy under the direction of Dr. Anton Armstrong.
 Greg has served as Repertoire and Standards Chair for Male Choirs for the North-Central Division of ACDA.
-Greg directs vocal music at Eastview High School in Apple Valley, where he directs five choirs, teaches voice lessons and directs the annual musical extravaganza, Bravo!.
+Greg directs vocal music at Eastview High School in Apple Valley, where he directs five choirs, teaches voice lessons and directs the annual musical extravaganza, Bravo!

-LAURIE HERMAN, Collaborative Pianist, has been teaching music for 44 years and currently serves as music specialist at Red Pine Elementary School where she oversees a program of over 750 students.
+Laurie Herman taught for 44 years and was a music specialist at Red Pine Elementary School where she oversaw a program of over 750 students.
 In addition to her work with Allegro, Laurie serves on their Board of Directors.
 She has degrees from Morningside College and St. Mary's University.